kaedroho/wagtail/docs/reference/pages/panels.rst

 ImageChooserPanel
 ~~~~~~~~~~~~~~~~~

-.. module:: wagtail.images.edit_handlers
+.. module:: wagtail.contrib.images.edit_handlers

 .. class:: ImageChooserPanel(field_name)

-    Wagtail includes a unified image library, which you can access in your models through the :class:`~wagtail.images.models.Image` model and the ``ImageChooserPanel`` chooser.
+    Wagtail includes a unified image library, which you can access in your models through the :class:`~wagtail.contrib.images.models.Image` model and the ``ImageChooserPanel`` chooser.
 Here's how:

     .. code-block:: python

-      from wagtail.images.models import Image
+      from wagtail.contrib.images.models import Image
-      from wagtail.images.edit_handlers import ImageChooserPanel
+      from wagtail.contrib.images.edit_handlers import ImageChooserPanel

       class BookPage(Page):